Skip to main content Skip to accessibility

 Fish and shellfish farming

-Fish farming concessions are mainly in the east and south east of the Island's intertidal and subtidal zone, due to the favourable topography and weather conditions.
-There is also a subtidal concession in St Aubin's Bay.
+Fish farming concessions are mainly in the east and south east of the Island's intertidal and subtidal zone, due to the favourable topography and tidal range.

-Jersey has a high health status with regard to fish, mollusc and crustacean diseases.
+Jersey has a high health status for fish, molluscs and crustacean diseases.

 Diseases Species affected Last confirmed case in Jersey